 Laibach Concert – August 2015

-In partnership with DPRK Consultant Morten Traavik, YPT helped to organize the first ever rock concert in North Korea.
-Laibach, a rock group from the former People’s Federal Republic of Yugoslavia based in Slovenia, performed to a full house of Koreans.
-A group of YPT guests attended the concert, and we arranged transport and logistics for the band and their entourage.
+In partnership with Morten Traavik, YPT helped arranged fans to attend the first ever rock concert in North Korea.
+Laibach, a rock group from the former People’s Federal Republic of Yugoslavia based in Slovenia, performed to a full house of North Koreans.
+We also arranged transport and logistics for the band and their entourage.
 This was one of the biggest events to hit North Korea as they were celebrating the anniversary of Liberation Day.
 A groundbreaking documentary was released in 2016 about the concert called Liberation Day.

 Scuba Diving Tour – June 2014